 What is Property Insurance?

-This one is self-explanatory - your property policy insures the church’s property.
+Your property policy insures the church’s property.
 This includes the building(s) and their contents owned by the church.
 Items that are permanently attached, such as pews or “built-in” organs might be treated as part of the building while other items, such as musical instruments, choir robes, hymnals, contents of the office, etc. are treated as personal property.
 However, the total value of all items (buildings and contents) can be combined into one “blanket” limit for all owned property.
 It’s especially important to consider items that are highly valued, rare, or irreplaceable and talk to your insurance agent regarding the best way to ensure these items.
 Is an appraisal needed to determine the true value?
 Should any items be scheduled separately?
 When the correct property limits are established, your property insurance should be as broad as possible, protecting the church property from not only fire and wind damage, but theft, vandalism, and other causes of loss.
 The property insurance should also address the unique insurance exposures based on the age of the building – if there is a major loss, there may be additional costs incurred due to changes in building codes and the property insurance needs to be amended to cover those costs.

 Every church is susceptible to a lawsuit by visitors, members, or anyone using the church facility.
 General liability insurance can respond to claims if someone is injured or there’s damage to their property while on church property or participating in church activities.
 This insurance typically addresses the damages and/or litigation costs that might arise from church operations and activities.
 It is easy to believe that “nothing will happen” and “my congregant would never file a claim against the church” but the reality is thousands of claims are filed yearly against churches.
 Examples include slip and fall injuries - someone slips on that new coat of wax in the hall, falls down the steps, or trips over the rug inside the back door.
 Another source of increasing litigation arises from children’s ministries, including daycare, schools, Sunday Church School, and Youth programs.
 Churches are responsible to protect the children and youth participating in their ministries and there is special liability insurance required to respond to allegations of abuse.